havelessbemore/semafy/docs/classes/semaphorelock.md

 # Class: SemaphoreLock

-Represents acquisition of a semaphore.
+Represents a lock (acquisition) on a semaphore.

 Usage imposes the following restrictions:
-1. Only a call that has acquired the semaphore (aka decremented its value) can release it (aka increment its value)
+1. A semaphore must first be acquired (locked) before it can be released (unlocked)
-1. If acquired, a call can release the semaphore once at most
+1. If locked, the lock can be unlocked once at most
+1. Once unlocked, the lock is exhausted.
+If needed, a new lock must be acquired via the semaphore

 ## Table of contents